kwohlfahrt/pywt/doc/source/regression/swt-iswt.rst

 ~~~~~~~~~~~~~~~~~~

 Unlike the DWT, this method produces several levels of the transform (the
 starting and ending levels can be specified).
+See :ref:`multilevel <reg-multilevel>`
+for details.

 Inverse Stationary Wavelet Transform
 ------------------------------------